Stuycs-K/finalproject-10-casado-victor-chen-david/WORKLOG-David.md

 Rearranged code to build into a shared object for use with FFI.

 At home: Learned enough `ctypes` to call the custom `hmac_sha1()` function from Python, though it is now definitely broken where it wasn't before...

+### 2025-05-21
+Compared HMAC code to old revision `93e1a49`, did not see the misimplementation...